dhis2/dhis2-docs/src/sysadmin/installation.md

 Later DHIS2 versions require the following software versions to operate.

-- An operating system for which a Java JDK or JRE version 8 or 11 exists.
+- An operating system for which a Java JDK or JRE version 17 exists.
 Linux is recommended.
 - Java JDK.
 OpenJDK is recommended.
+    - For DHIS 2 version 2.41, JDK 17 is required.
     - For DHIS 2 version 2.38 and later, JDK 11 is required.
     - For DHIS 2 version 2.35 and later, JDK 11 is recommended and JDK 8 or later is required.
     - For DHIS 2 versions older than 2.35, JDK 8 is required.